freenas/freenas-docs/userguide/storage.rst

 First, make sure that a passphrase has been set using the instructions in :ref:`Encryption` **before** attempting to replace the failed drive.
 Then, follow the steps 1 and 2 as described above.
-During step 3, you will be prompted to input and confirm the passphrase for the pool.
+During step 3, a prompt will appear to input and confirm the passphrase for the pool.
 Enter this information then click the :guilabel:`Replace Disk` button.
 Wait until the resilvering is complete.